Ray V. Orman

 Hall of Fame|

-At Cornell, Van Orman was one of the nation's leading football ends, playing for Coach Glenn "Pop" Warner.
+As a student at Cornell, Van Orman was one of the nation's leading football ends from 1904-07, playing for Coach Glenn "Pop" Warner.
 From 1911-19, he was an assistant football coach at Cornell.
 In 1920, he became the head football coach and director of athletics at Johns Hopkins University.

 During his tenure at Hopkins, Van Orman coached 26 players who were named first team All-Americans.
 In 1953, he was awarded the Johns Hopkins honorary chair for outstanding achievement in the field of lacrosse.

 After coaching the Mt.
-Washington Lacrosse Club in 1935, Van Orman returned to Cornell to be an assistant football coach.
-He became the head football coach at Cornell in 1940.
-In 1945, he was named assistant lacrosse coach at Cornell.
+Washington Lacrosse Club in 1935, Van Orman returned to Cornell to be an assistant football coach, and he was head coach of lacrosse at Cornell from 1940-49.
 In 1982, he was inducted posthumously to the Cornell University Athletic Hall of Fame.

 Van Orman passed away in 1954.